jneurock/gulp-viking-posts/README.md

 In the above example, 4 key steps are shown:

 1. Post output is specified.
-There's a path to the source posts, `vb.output.post`, and a file name for concatenated posts `vb.output.posts`.
+There's a path to the post output folder, `vb.output.post`, and a file name for concatenated posts `vb.output.posts`.
 2. Post source is defined `vb.sources.posts`.
 3. Build dependencies now include posts task.
 4. Posts task is defined.
 The example above also shows how to concatenate posts into one file.

 Note: Concatenating posts is optional and is easily done by using the `gulp-concat` plugin that Viking Base already depends on.
 If you aren't using Viking Base, you'll need to include `gulp-concat` yourself.
 Pay close attention to the second argument passed to `plugins.concat`.
 This is an options hash for `gulp-concat`.
 It's critical that the `newLine` property's value is `','`.
 If not, `gulp-concat` will separate posts with a new line and produce invalid JSON for the final output.
 It's also key to pass an options hash to the second occurence of `plugins.vikingPosts` with a `concat` property having a value of `true`.
-This tells the Viking Posts plugin to work with concatenated posts and to remove the full content from the concatenated posts, leaving only the excerpts.
+This tells the Viking Posts plugin to work with concatenated posts and to remove the full content from them, leaving only the excerpt.

 ## Using gulp-viking-posts without Viking Base